 The menu program won’t run with tube switched on so you will have to manually find and run tube elite via the directory structure.

 Basically any program that directly accesses screen ram (the vast majority do this, especially arcade games) doesn’t work with the tube running - this is because the code when run on the co processor is actually accessing memory there not on the beeb itself.
 Any other naughty direct hardware access will also tend to fail.

-Users browsing this forum: breiztiger and 6 guests
+Users browsing this forum: Tibob and 4 guests